 Subnet services provide various features for your InfiniBand fabric, such as the ability to run particular protocols.
 To view the subnet services on your InfiniBand fabric, follow these steps:

-- Step 1 Expand InfiniBand in the Tree frame. - Step 2 Select the Services branch.
+Step 2 Select the Services branch.

 The Services table appears in the View frame.
 Table 5-3 lists and describes the fields in the Services table.